DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-15-account-area-and-navigation.md

 ## Put ‘Organisations’ and ‘Users’ in the account area

-Previously ‘Organisations’ and ‘Users’ were account navigation items alongside as they’re secondary features.
+Previously ‘Organisations’ and ‘Users’ were account navigation items as they’re secondary features.

 But they relate to the user’s account with notification settings and profile.